kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-play-count.md

 After this operation, the virtual "list" being operated on now contains all of the songs listened to by users.

-#### Count the occurrences of each song.
+#### Count the occurrences of each song

-Now that each played song has been seperated from the user that listened to it, we can calculate the play count for each song.
+Now that each played song has been separated from the user that listened to it, we can calculate the play count for each song.
 To achieve this, we will use the `groupBy` operation. `groupBy` takes two
 arguments: